 The next settings section affects the workflows for various record types in your workspace.
 You can choose to inherit workflows from higher levels of the workspace hierarchy for consistency or you can create new workflows for your workspace's unique needs.

-In this section, you can change the workflow for the six basic record types.
-If you work in a product, IT, or service workspace, they are called:
+In this section, you can change the workflow for the six basic record types:

 - Master features